Configuring QMK

 in keyboards/<keyboardname>/keymaps/via

-), rather than random values.
-It should use a LAYOUT_*()
+keymap folder should use a LAYOUT_*()

 There typically is no need to use a config.h